Meet our team of editors! Together, they’re just as good as the 73-9 Warriors… except that they probably wouldn’t have lost that 3-1 lead.

-Mickey Ingles, editor-in-chief and founder
+Mickey Ingles, founder and editor-in-chief

 He graduated salutatorian from the Ateneo Law School and was also given the St. Thomas More Award for Most Distinguished Graduate.
 He ranked first in the 2012 Philippine Bar Exams.
 He obtained his LL.M. from the Georgetown University Law Center (Hoya Saxa!) in 2016.
 He is a licensed attorney in the Philippines and the State of New York.

 He was the starting right winger of the Ateneo Men’s Football team that won a record three straight University Athletics Association of the Philippines (UAAP) championships from 2004 – 2006.
 He was the team captain from 2005 – 2006 and was named 2006 UAAP Athlete-Scholar of the Year.
 He also played a number of seasons in the United Football League for the Loyola Football Club (the now defunct Loyola-Meralco Sparks).

 Aside from his obvious love for futbol (FC Barcelona for life) and football (Go, Pats!), he is also an avid basketball fan.
 He does not think Vince Carter will ever retire.
 And he does not think Tom Brady deflated footballs, either.
 Tom Brady is, in fact, the GOAT.

 Franklin “Pancho” Galman is an up-and-coming intellectual property and technology lawyer in the Philippines.
 Pancho was the IP counsel of one of the top fast-food chains in the world.
 Which one?
 The buzz is it’s the one with a jovial bee.
 He obtained his master’s degree on intellectual property and technology law at the National University of Singapore.

 Pancho loves basketball, futbol, and pro wrestling.
 During a formal tv interview, he once cut a wrestling-like promo that would make Vince McMahon proud; the topic was intellectual property law.